 Sometimes things change.
 You may always appeal to the Financial Aid Committee for a reconsideration of your award decision if your family experiences a significant change in circumstances.
 We meet on a regular basis throughout the year to discuss appeals for more aid.

-If you have new information to bring to our attention, you should contact us or submit a Request for Reconsideration form [PDF] to request a review of your award decision.
+If you have new information to bring to our attention, you should contact us or submit a Change of Circumstance Form to request a review of your award decision.
 It is usually best to speak directly with a financial aid officer first, and then follow up with a detailed letter of explanation and any supporting documents as instructed by the officer.

 Student Health Insurance Plan (SHIP)